 And if you find that your kiddos need new clothes, check out these apparel deals for the whole family.

-1. Paint and place a pegboard along the back wall for hanging storage.
+1. Paint and place a pegboard along the back wall for a homemade hanging closet organizer.

 Hang stuffed animals, hats, hair accessories…the options are endless.
 Plus, the pegboard’s function can easily change as your child grows.

-2. Attach clothespins to the side of a closet to store tutus and skirts.
+2. Attach clothespins to the side of a closet to organize tutus and skirts.

 Use a thin strip of double-sided adhesive to attach the clothespins.